asa-slds/slds2026/static_info/home.md

 This conference is mainly sponsored by the ASA section on Statistical Learning and Data Science.
-See our [sponsor page](sponsors.html) for a full list of our sponsors.
+See our [Sponsors page](sponsors.html) for a full list of our sponsors.

 #### Timeline / Important Dates